Ferdosull/Milestone_Project_01/README.md

  * A "Log In" section for returning users.
 This way the candidates could access information in relation to the processing of their application, or make further submissions and add certificates and academic awards to build there overall application profile.

+ * After the modal is populated correctly and "Submit" is pressed I would like to add a confirmation message to let the user know that their task of supplying the right information and pressing "Submit" was successful.
+It is my understanding that JavaScript is required for this and I hope to include it in some of my next projects.

  * A "Live RSEC Progress Report".
 This would include milestones selected and hit and by the company enroute to the mission launch date.
  The skills percentage completed section in the Code Institute "My-CV" website would be an ideal place to start and build on.